theappbusiness/ConfigGenerator/README.md

 ```

 (NB: When configuring `configen` for Objective C projects the `NSURL` object must be used)

+## Step 2: A plist for each environment

 Then you need to create a property list file, in which you provide values for each of the keys defined in your mapping file, above.
 You need to create a property list file for each required environment.
 For example, you may have a `test` and a `production` environment.